WebAssembly/spec/md-proto/WebAssembly.md

    control-flow stack bottom.
  - `any` is pushed onto the type stack.

-> Implementations need not literally perform a branch before performing the actual function return.
+> Implementations needn't literally perform a branch before performing the actual function return.

 #### Unreachable